 Discussion of a number of theoretical starting points and methodological considerations relevant to knowledge formation in sustainable development.
 Orientation in the theoretical starting points which is the basis of a variety of methods.
 Illustration of how different methodological approaches relate to the knowledge-based issues they address, and the type of knowledge they are seeking for.
-Reading and writing tasks, as well as seminars, which provide practice in analyzing and critically reviewing scientific knowledge in sustainable destination development, in the light of the methodological considerations upon which this knowledge is based.
+Reading and writing tasks, as well as seminars, which provide practice in analysing and critically reviewing scientific knowledge in sustainable destination development, in the light of the methodological considerations upon which this knowledge is based.
 Application of different qualitative and quantitative methods, including statistics.
 Reflection of choices, implementation and results from a methodological and ethical points of view.

 Lectures, seminars, individual reading and writing exercises, and group work.

 Written assignments (5 credits) and active participation in seminars and group work (2.5 credits).

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.